 Chief Instructor, Sensei Jon Keeling

-Sensei Keeling is the author of over 100 articles on various aspects of karate.
-He is the moderator of several online karate forums, is Chief Referee for the thrice-yearly Shinkyu Shotokan tournaments in South San Francisco and frequently runs or participates in various karate special events in the area.
-In addition to karate he has fairly significant experience training in aikido and boxing, and has had exposure to (=limited training in) judo, jujutsu, Muay Thai, kickboxing, Krav Maga, several weapons arts and other karate styles.
-Sensei Keeling has been one of the senior instructors selected to teach at the WTKO International Summer Camps in 2012, 2014, 2016 and 2018.
-He has taught in seven countries on three continents.
-He also heads the Organizing Committee for the Shotokan Legacy Seminars, an unparalleled series of international training camps and teaches specialized self-defense workshops and has brought in dozens of guest instructors to the dojo.
-Sensei Keeling is also the Director for the WTKO’s National Technical Committee.
+He is the author of over 100 articles on various aspects of karate.
+He has been the moderator of several online karate forums, is Chief Referee for the thrice-yearly Shinkyu Shotokan tournaments in South San Francisco and frequently runs or participates in various Karate special events in the area.
+In addition to Karate he has fairly significant experience training in Aikido and boxing, and has had exposure to (=limited training in) Judo, Jiujitsu, Muay Thai, kickboxing, Krav Maga, several weapons arts and other karate styles.
+Sensei Keeling has been one of the senior instructors selected to teach at the WTKO International Summer Camps in 2012, 2014, 2016 and 2018, as well as all the WTKO USA National Camps.
+He has taught in multiple countries on each of three different continents.
+He also heads the Organizing Committee for the Hoitsugan Seminars, an unparalleled series of international training camps and teaches specialized self-defense workshops and has brought in dozens of guest instructors to the dojo.
+Sensei Keeling was the Director for the WTKO’s National Technical Committee.
+He formed Shotokan International to act as a global community for those interested in collaborating on Shotokan training and teaching, including both those in structured organizations who want to expand their horizons, as well as independents looking for a home.

 Sensei Keeling has won or placed in many tournaments, including qualifying to represent Tokyo in the JKA All-Japan tournament a total of four times by finishing among the top eight competitors in the All-Tokyo tournament.
 Although he is certainly able to train students to excel in tournament competition, he considers tournaments to be far less important than training for self-defense and self-betterment.
 That said, Sensei Keeling is often seen leading judging/referee efforts at various tournaments in the area and acts as Chief Referee at a minimum of three tournaments/year and often several more.

-In addition to teaching most of the classes at SVSK, Sensei Keeling also teaches after-school classes at local elementary schools and is a Lecturer at San Jose State University — their official karate instructor, teaching beginning and intermediate karate classes for credit.
+In addition to teaching the vast majority of the classes at SVSK, Sensei Keeling also teaches after-school classes at local schools and for six years was a Lecturer at San Jose State University — their official karate instructor, teaching beginning and intermediate karate classes for credit.
+And he will be teaching the martial arts and self-defense classes at Stanford University from the 2022-23 school year.
 He teaches children at day-camps during the summer and also conducts private lessons and self-defense seminars at corporations, schools and private events.
+He has taught in multiple countries on each of three continents.
+He has taught self-defense to THOUSANDS of people and Karate to MANY THOUSANDS of people.

 Mr. Keeling holds a Masters degree in Kinesiology and received certification as a personal trainer from NASM.
 He is constantly working to further enhance his already deep knowledge of physical movement and related subjects.